 Student Liability Waivers

-Off-campus activities related to courses require Student Liability Waivers.
-There are two different types of waivers: voluntary and required.
-Only one form (voluntary or required) should be used for each class that has off-campus activities.
+Off-campus activities related to courses require Liability Waivers.
 These waivers must be signed by all students in the course before the scheduled activity, and all signed waivers must be turned in to the Department Program Assistant.

 Adjunct faculty must receive prior approval from their Department Chair/Program Director before initiating any directed study before the first scheduled meeting of the directed study.

 Sometimes due to curricular necessity or graduation requirements, courses that are under-enrolled are converted into Reduced Enrollment Courses (REC) or directed studies instead of cancelled.
 In these cases, adjunct faculty may be asked to teach a directed study with one or more students.
 Adjunct faculty should discuss the expectations of teaching a directed study in detail with their department chair and/or dean before agreeing to teach any directed studies.
 REC courses are to be treated as standard courses with the same expectations regarding seat time, office hours, and all other course policies.

 Compensation for directed studies is outlined in CBA Article 18.8.
-The pay rate for directed studies is calculated as 1/10 of the rate for the class (based upon the unit value) multiplied by the number of students.
+The pay rate for directed studies or REC courses is calculated as 1/12 of the rate for the class (based upon the unit value) multiplied by the number of students.